Applying to Colgate

 For students wishing to enroll, a non-refundable tuition deposit of $500 is required within two weeks of receipt of the official acceptance letter.

-Students applying for admission as transfer, visiting, or special exemption students should review the transfer, visiting, and special student fact sheet on Colgate’s website.
+Students applying for admission as special exemption students should visit the admission web pages: colgate.edu/admission-financial-aid.

-Students who withdrew from or were withdrawn from Colgate need to apply for readmission; however, readmission to Colgate is not guaranteed.
+Students who withdrew from or were withdrawn from Colgate may need to apply for readmission; however, readmission to Colgate is not guaranteed.
 Please be aware that to earn a Colgate degree, readmitted students will be subject to certain academic requirements in place at the time of readmission.
-Admission and financial aid application materials must be postmarked by the application deadline.
+Admission and financial aid application materials must be submitted by the application deadline.
 For spring admission the deadline is November 1, for fall it is March 15.
+Application requirements can be found at colgate.edu/admission-aid/apply/transfer-other-applicants.